treasurenetprotocol/treasurenet-docs/docs/assets/tat_mint/wellmanagement.md

 ### Associated DAPP

 a.
-Select the well that has shared a percentage of benefits to the DAPP to be associated and click on 'Connect DAPP';
+Select the well that has shared a percentage of benefits to the DAPP to be associated and click on 'Connect DAPP'.

 ![connectdapp1.png](/img/docs/connectdapp1.png)